sdoxsee/sdoxsee.github.io/blog/_posts/2020-01-12-merry-microservices-part3-policy-service.md

 {: .notice}

 # Setting up the "policy service"
-## Start Keycloak
+## Start Keycloak and "policy service"

-Before we can setup the "policy service", we need to start it.
+Before we can setup the "policy service", we need to start it up along with Keycloak.
+We've added a new `policyservice` service to the `docker-compose.yml` to make it easy to start.

 ```
 docker-compose up